twilio/workshop/docs/dynamic_apps.rst

 has run into and where it occurred.

 Some errors may also appear on the AppEngine logs.
-If the errors on the browser aren't too informative, try clicking on the Logs button on the AppEngine Launcher.
+If the errors on the browser aren't too informative, try clicking on the "Logs" button on the AppEngine Launcher.

 ..
 TODO: maybe we should include a screen capture of where the Logs button is on the AppEngine launcher.
 I wanna make the